On Stochastic Orders and Total Positivity: Bivariate distributions

 It is well-known from measure theory that the conditional distribution of $Y$, given $X$, may be described by a stochastic kernel $K : \R \times \BB \to [0,1]$.
 That is, \begin{itemize} \item for any fixed $x \in \R$, $K(x,\cdot)$ is a probability measure on $\BB$; \item for any fixed $B \in \BB$, $K(\cdot,B)$ is measurable on $\R$; \item for arbitrary $A,B \in \BB$,

-\end{itemize} The following two theorems clarify under which conditions on the distribution $R$ of $(X,Y)$, the conditional distributions $K(x,\cdot) =: Q(\cdot \,|\, x)$ are isotonic in $x$ with respect to stochastic order or likelihood ratio order.
+\end{itemize} The following two theorems clarify under which conditions on the distribution $R$ of $(X,Y)$, the conditional distribution $K(x,\cdot)$ is isotonic in $x \in \XX$ with respect to stochastic order or likelihood ratio order.
 Interestingly, the proof is constructive, showing that

 for $x \in \XX$ and $y \in \R$.

 \begin{Theorem}[Stochastic order] The following three conditions are equivalent: \begin{description} \item[(i)] For arbitrary sets $A_1, A_2 \in \BB$ with $A_1 < A_2$ and real numbers $y$,